 The synergies between a clean room and a CDP boil down to three things:

-Another similarity: Most CDPs and data clean rooms do not come pre-loaded with data and identity--they're just empty boxes to fill with your first, second or third-party data--and many marketers find they have to purchase an identity resolution layer separately to sit on top of either technology.
+A lot of CDPs and data clean rooms do not come pre-loaded with data and identity.
+They're just empty boxes to fill with your first, second or third-party data, and many marketers find they have to purchase an identity resolution layer separately to sit on top of either technology.

 That said, you can buy CDPs and clean rooms with identity resolution built into the platform, which makes streamlines operations (not to mention procurements) and is critical to support a variety of use cases: